 In 1986, The California Post Secondary Education Commission tried to bring together the complicated existing factors used in determining space needs.
 The needs analysis had been fine tuned, but basically not changed for more than four decades.
 CCHE hired a consulting firm to construct what became known as the Council's Facilities Analysis Model.
-As noted in a frank statement in the CCHE report, Time and Territory: A Preliminary Exploration of Space and Utilization Guidelines in Engineering and Continued on page 46
+As noted in a frank statement in the CCHE report, Time and Territory: A Preliminary Exploration of Space and Utilization Guidelines in Engineering and the profession through their contribunergy, and ideas.
+Once a year, APPA contributions of a few of these talented ng individuals through the APPA awards dentifying the most deserving from group of active individuals requires se who know best-other APPA memelf.
+Help us ensure that APPA volunedit and appreciation they deserve:

+Continued on page 46